Proposed Waterworks Management Bylaw No. 4/2026

 Clearer freezing and thawing rules

 The proposed bylaw says every customer must keep the service connection accessible and protected from freezing at their own risk and expense.
+This is intended to help avoid situations where future maintenance or repair work becomes more disruptive because the water service has been enclosed, covered, or otherwise made difficult to access through later private improvements, such as basement finishing or other renovations.
 The related change register also clarifies that if a water connection freezes a second or subsequent time, thawing becomes the occupant’s responsibility, including associated costs.
 If a line freezes inside a premises, the customer would be directed to contact a certified plumber at their own cost.
 The change register also adds inspection rights for premises that are or have historically been on continuous run advisement.

 Clearer rules for decommissioning a service